ABOUT

 Nestled between Millford Mill and Campfield Roads on one side, Rocklyn and Rockridge on the other and next to Sudbrook Park, the Williamsburg Community is comprised of over 300 households.
 Built in the late 50’s and early 60’s it has close access to both Liberty and Reisterstown Roads as well as a Metro Station on Millford Mill/Slade Ave.

-The Williamsburg Community Association has an active Board of Directors and has four general membership meetings a year which are held at the Pikesville Public Library.
-It also has an active Citizen On Patrol Program headed by Mr. Gary Carter.
-Our association had been awarded a block grant for this activity for each of the last two years.
-The program allows citizens to be the “eyes and ears” of the police and together with iWatch Crime Alerts, posted by Mr. Carter on our new website and on another site entitled Nextdoor Williamsburg residents are able to stay well-informed about the happenings in the community.
+The Williamsburg Community Association has an active Board of Directors and has four general membership meetings a year which are held at the Pikesville Volunteer Fire Co.
+It also has an active Citizen On Patrol Program headed by Mrs. Maxine Rubin.
+Our association has been awarded a block grant for this activity for each of the last twelve years.
+The program allows citizens to be the “eyes and ears” of the police.
+Our residents are able to stay well-informed about the happenings in the community through the General Meetings.

 The Association participates in the National Night Out activity, which is always held on the first Tuesday of August, and also has an Annual Holiday Party for community members.
 National Night Out provides the neighborhood an opportunity to interact with our police precinct members and culminates with a barbeque and prizes for all.
-The Holiday Potluck Party, under the leadership of Ms. Ann Geare, has been a great success with a wide variety of foods.
-Last year, because of the efforts of another neighbor, we had our first ever Family Movie Night and thanks to Ms. Rhonda Bullock-Smith, a very generous children’s Book Give-Away.
-Ms. Pam Watkins has been organizing our successful Spring Clean-Up for several years.
-This community program brings a much appreciated shredder and dumpsters to the neighborhood annually.
+The Holiday Potluck Party has been a great success with a wide variety of foods.

-In an ever increasing desire to serve the community better we are exploring new and interesting activities to allow neighbors an opportunity to get to know one another better.
-One idea has been to have a community bus trip.
-Other ideas are being considered as well.
+In an ever increasing desire to serve the community better we are exploring new and interesting activities to allow neighbors an opportunity to get to know one another better, such as the recently held, and extremely successful BINGO Party that was held in the summer of 2025.
+If anyone has an idea, please reach out to us. we would be glad to hear it.

 We invite you to grow along with us by joining the Association and participating in some small way because, ” With everyone doing a little, TOGETHER we can do a lot.”